 I often travel with a full-sized bottle of shampoo/conditioner combo for longer trips.
 Sure, it takes up more room in my luggage, but it will last a lot longer than those tiny travel-sized bottles.

-The *best* option is to either bring your shampoo in bottles that you can refill yourself at home, or to travel with solid shampoo that doesn't require plastic packaging at all (I have a nice bar from Lush that lives in a metal container).
+The *best* option is to either bring your shampoo in bottles that you can refill yourself at home, or to travel with solid shampoo that doesn't require plastic packaging at all (I love my Ethique shampoo bar and conditioner that lives in a metal container inside my bag).

 You can do the same thing with bar soap and just travel with your own.
-(My favorite is this sandstone soap from Lush.)
+(Ethique makes body bars, too.)

 5. Bring your own utensils